bgoodr/bgoodrs-CMake-Examples/README.markdown

     [ 83%] Deploying wrapper script /tmp/bgoodrs-CMake-Examples/shared_lib_targets/build/install/bin/app13_exe.sh and /tmp/bgoodrs-CMake-Examples/shared_lib_targets/build/install/binaries/app13_exe
     [100%] Built target app13_exe_deploy

-to insure that the `fancy_lib` gets built and deployed as a dependent library of the `app13_exe` target, I to use this command inside the `shared_lib_targets/app13/CMakeLists.txt` file:
+To insure that the `fancy_lib` gets built and deployed as a dependent library of the `app13_exe` target, I to use this command inside the `shared_lib_targets/app13/CMakeLists.txt` file: